 2. Understand your data

-Having real-time visibility into your supply chain can help build resilience in a number of ways, such as better inventory control, the ability to track supply chain performance, and access to historical inventory and order data.
+Having real-time supply chain visibility can help build your supply chain management and resilience in a number of ways, such as better inventory control, the ability to track supply chain performance, and access to historical inventory and order data.